 Popradské Pleso lake is an awe-inspiring place - I do recommend to hike there.

-In general the walk wasn't very demanding - it's great option for families with children (or tired hikers).
+In general the walk wasn't very demanding - the trail is pleasant, nice and wide.
+It's great option for families with children (or tired hikers ).

 How about you, have you ever climbed any 'national' mountain?